 \section{Acknowledgments}

+The authors acknowledge Adri\'an Lozano-Dur\'an and \'Alvaro Mart\'inez-S\'anchez for their support with the validation of the causal nature of the SHAP values.
 The deep-learning-model training was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Berzelius (NSC), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
 Part of the postprocess was made in the supercomputer Sirius of the Universitat Polit\`ecnica de Val\`encia.
 SH has the support of grant PID2021-128676OB-I00 funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”, by the European Union.
 RV acknowledges the financial support from ERC grant no. 2021-CoG-101043998, DEEPCONTROL.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.